How do I know if there are open violations or Orders on my property?

 The Maintenance Requirements page provides details on specific violation types and how to address them.
 Owners can also get further explanation from Code Inspectors in our Borough Service Centers.

 I am not receiving the Notices of Violations even though I own the building.
 Why not?

 Notices of Violation (NOVs) are mailed to the last validly registered owner’s managing agent.
 IfYou must submit a new Property Registration in order to change the address to which NOVs are being mailed.

 I have violations on my building that are no longer eligible for certification.
 How can I clear them?

 After the certification deadline has passed, building owners may file a Dismissal Request form with their Borough Service Center for a fee or seek a Violation Reissuance, which is a free certification program.
 You can review more details about your options and how to proceed with clearing old violations, review our Clearing HPD Violations FAQ or call a Borough Service Center for more information.

 The clearance of lead-based paint violations has additional requirements.
 We recommend you visit Lead-Based Paint and HPDONLINE (enter your property address and select the option on the left hand toolbar to review Overdue Lead-based paint violations for specific instructions).
 One or both of the following affidavits will be required for removing the lead-based paint violations:

 Class B and Class C mold violations issued on/after March 1, 2018 also requires an additional affidavit and may require additional documentation.
-See Mold for more information.
+See the Indoor Allergen Hazards webpage for more information.